ecadlabs/taquito/docs/tutorial.md

 1. The dApp can wait for the operation to be included in a block
 1. The dApp can read the result of the operation from the blockchain

+Alternatively, in a slightly different flow, the wallet sends the signed operation to the dApp, and dApp sends it to the blockchain.
+From the user's point of view, both flows look the same.

 ## Creating a simple dApp that transfers ꜩ from the user's wallet to another address

 We will start by creating a simple dApp that transfers ꜩ from the user's wallet to another address.
 This will help us understand the flow of events in a dApp and the role of Taquito and Beacon SDK in the process.
-After that, we will add a smart contract to the mix and create a more complex dApp.

 ### creating the React app